-Project Description - Provide for necessary staff time and expenses incurred by OHS that are directly related to the planning, development, coordination, monitoring, auditing, and evaluation of grants within this program area and the preparation of the 2017.
+Project Description - Provide for necessary staff time and expenses incurred by OHS that are directly related to the planning, development, coordination, monitoring, auditing, and evaluation of grants within this program area and the preparation of the 2018.

 Highway Safety Plan.
-Provide funding to cover training, travel, conference fees, office supplies and other miscellaneous expenses to include office lease and storage.
+Provide funding to cover training, travel, conference fees, office supplies and other miscellaneous expenses.
 This includes AL program vehicle mileage.